Fermented in cedar barrels since 1897

-The taste of "honmamon" made with natural fermentation, domestic ingredients, and no additives
+The authentic taste of natural brewing, domestic ingredients, and no additives

 Making soy sauce using natural fermentation in cedar barrels is more time-consuming than you might imagine, and it cannot be mass-produced.

-Nevertheless, we have taken the time to nurture it honestly, sincerely and over time.
+Still, we have been cultivating it honestly, sincerely, and over time.

 01 Cedar barrel brewing

-The cedar barrel is so old it looks like it might collapse at any moment, but it is not rotten; important bacteria coexist inside it.
+The cedar barrels are so old they look as if they might collapse at any moment, but they are not rotten; important bacteria coexist inside.

-Fermented seasonings such as miso and soy sauce are made with the help of microorganisms such as lactic acid bacteria and yeast.
-Creating a comfortable environment for these microorganisms helps bring out the best flavor.
+Fermented seasonings such as miso and soy sauce are made using the power of microorganisms such as lactic acid bacteria and yeast.
+Creating an environment where these microorganisms can live comfortably brings out the best flavor.

 Making soy sauce in cedar barrels takes time and effort,

-We will continue to stick to brewing in cedar barrels.
+We will continue to stick to cedar barrel brewing.

 02 Domestic ingredients, no additives